-Discover the wine, history, and people of Tuscan wine with a private or group tour with Montalcino Wine tours.
+Discover the wine, history, and people of Tuscan wine with a private or group tour with Montalcino Wine Tours on your next vacation.
 The town of Montalcino is known for its history and wine, including Rosso and Brunello di Montalcino and you can explore it all with a tour of your choosing.
 Pick from several themes, including your favorite wine varieties or a truffle hunting tour with wine pairings.
-Learn more about Montalcino Wine tours here.
+Learn more about Montalcino Wine Tours here.

 5. Douro Valley

-If you’re looking for a vacation full of picturesque landscapes, savory food, and wine, all steeped in history, put the Douro Valley on your next place to visit for a wine vacation.
-Douro Valley was the first wine-growing region to have clearly delineated vineyards (aka be legally demarcated) in 1756 and much of it is a UNESCO World Heritage site.
-It’s also the home of Port but is known for many other local grapes like Tinta Roriz, Touriga Francesca, and more.
-The history of winemaking in the Douro Valley is over 2000 years old.
+If you’re looking for a destination full of picturesque landscapes, savory food, and wine, all steeped in history, look non further than the Douro Valley.
+The Douro Valley was the first wine-growing region to have clearly delineated vineyards (aka be legally demarcated) in 1756, and much of it is a UNESCO World Heritage site.
+It’s also the home of Port but is known for other kinds of wine as well.
+The history of winemaking in the Douro Valley is over 2,000 years old.

 The Douro Valley has been producing wine since the Romans realized it had ideal weather for growing grapes.
 It became the first recognized wine region in the world in 1756.
 When Portugal became a kingdom, wine exports were essential to the economy.
 But it wasn’t until the 1700s that Port came on the market.
-Starting as a dry wine with a bit of brandy added for transport, the wine evolved into the rich wine we know today.
+Port was first created in an effort to make a high alcohol wine that could survive long sea voyages.

 Douro Valley Wine Tours